Move your brick and mortar to online or directly start an e-commerce business

 You don’t need to be a marketing specialist to find out these things.
-Not all people starting a business have marketing studies or afford hiring an agency or a specialist.
+Not all people starting a business have marketing studies or afford to hire an agency or a specialist.
 That’s why we’re writing this article for you.

 All you need is patience and willingness to do this right.

-Think about your business as a human that needs to find himself and find his place into the world.
+Think about your business as a human that needs to find himself and find his place in the world.

 What can you offer?
 What are your goals and objectives?
 Why are you different from the other e-commerce sites and businesses similar to yours on the market?
 What characteristic defines you and your business?

-This is one step many owners often forget about in the fever of launching their businesses, but from our personal experience we’re telling you it’s much easier to have everything in place before starting to create a community or even get on the market, than rebrand yourself afterwards.
+This is one step many owners often forget about in the fever of launching their businesses, but from our personal experience, we’re telling you it’s much easier to have everything in place before starting to create a community or even get on the market, than rebrand yourself afterward.

 c.
 Who are they? – Competition